kevpeek/kotlinJsLambda/README.md

 assemble.dependsOn assembleWeb
 ```

-Note: I have made two small changes from the Kotlin/JS docs:
+Note: above there are two small changes from the Kotlin/JS docs:
-* I specify `commonjs` as the module system.
+* `commonjs` is specified as the module system.
-* I copy the standard library into `${projectDir}/web/lib` instead of just `${projectDir}/web`.
+* The standard library is copied into `${projectDir}/web/lib` instead of just `${projectDir}/web` because otherwise `output.js` is not created.

 ### Writing The Code

-Next, I create a Kotlin source file located at  `./src/main/kotlin/Main.kt` which looks as follows:
+Next, create a Kotlin source file located at  `./src/main/kotlin/Main.kt` which looks as follows:

 ```
 @JsName("handler")